Back to Basics: What is a Construction Estimate?

 Construction estimating is both an art and a science.
 Real Estimating has been providing construction estimates for generations and our finger is on the pulse of the industry!

-Maybe you need some assistance on estimating a project or need to supplement your estimating team during high volume cycles.
+Maybe you need some assistance in estimating a project or need to supplement your estimating team during high-volume cycles.
 Maybe you are looking for another perspective, or just need to concentrate solely on the projects you already have, but understand the importance of bidding on new projects, Real Estimating is the right solution for your business.

 United States Construction Cost Estimating Data

 Compass International, Inc. is a professional commercial construction cost estimating and consulting firm.
 Our United States services include the publication of seven annual Industrial and Commercial construction cost data yearbooks, project and construction management, estimation reviews, audits, and validation services.
 We also offer value engineering, strategic planning, and in-house training.

 Many people wonder where we get the information for our cost books and if it’s reliable.
 We compile the information from numerous sources, which include real-world cost data, government information agencies, international development banks, various country trade agencies, various architects and engineers, E.U. commission reports, and our own consulting services.
 Currently, we have at least 350 projects in the United States.